tech-learning-collective/tech-learning-collective.github.io/workshops/index.md

 title: Workshops
 ---

-In addition to our intensive [courses]({% link courses/index.html %}), we are also available to teach one-off workshops on specific subjects.
-These workshops are derived from portions of our longer course intensives, and do not cover the entirety of their subject matter.
-They are typically one- to two-hour presentations that can be run either as demonstrations (lecture format) or as practice labs (workshop format).
+In addition to our intensive [courses]({% link courses/index.html %}) and public [events]({% link events/index.md %}), Tech Learning Collective instructors are also available to host one-off workshops on specific subjects.
+These workshops are derived from portions of our longer course intensives, and are similar to but do not cover the entirety of the associated subject matter.
+Each workshop is typically one- to two-hours long and can be run either as demonstrations (in lecture format) or as practice labs (in workshop format).

 Please [contact us]({% link contact/index.md %}) to book a Tech Learning Collective instructor at your next event.